 My Doom was one of the quickest spreading viruses, and it is known to have infected everyone in twelve emails.
-My Doom aimed to take down popular websites like Lycos and Google.
-There would be a Mail Transaction Failed attachment which users would open and get infected.
+This Doom aimed to take down popular websites like Lycos and Google.
+Their will a Mail Transaction Failed attachment which users would open and get infected.
 My Doom was successful in almost taking down Google for a day.

-Millions of 2000 computers and Windows XP were affected by a virus known as Sasser.
+Millions of 2000 computers and Windows XP is affecting a virus known as Sasser.
 In the Local Security Authority Subsystem Services, this virus manipulated an abuse.
 This virus made machines slow down, which ultimately caused crashes and made it difficult to power down.
 There were many damages due to this virus which resulted in a loss of billions of dollars, causing the governments and airlines to shut down.

 Code Red infected the White House website and Microsoft IIS.
 When this virus infected the website, it would replicate itself and take up all the computer resources.
 Code Red would then open up the computer to remote access.
 Code Red infected about every two in 6 million IIS servers.

 Melissa is a virus that started infecting word documents in the year 1999.
-This virus was posted online as a list of passwords for adult websites.
-Once someone opened this virus, it would get mailed to the opener’s email contacts.
+This virus is post online as a list of passwords for adult websites.
+Once someone open this virus, it would get mail to the opener’s email contacts.
 Hence, the increased rate of email traffic triggered disruption to corporations and governments, which were alike.

 As the name suggests, ILOVEYOU claimed to be a love confession.
 The virus would mail itself to the users’ mailing lists and then overwrite the files, making the computer systems unbootable.
-These were the most dangerous viruses ever created and have damaged about $10 billion computers.
+These were the most dangerous viruses ever creat and have damage about $10 billion computers.